cgerson/cgerson.github.io/_posts/2015-08-10-citimodels.md

 ## CitiData

-This is the dataset belonging to the New York City bikeshare program, Citibike.
+The dataset I analyzed belongs to the New York City bikeshare program, Citibike.

 Each observation (row) is a bike trip from station A to station B. Other features include a timestamp, lat/long of stations, bike id, trip duration, and gender and birth year (if user was a subscriber).

 I looked concretely at three months of data: from Dec 1st 2014 until Feb 28th 2015.
-This data contained over 800 thousand bike trips, over five thousand unique bikes and 329 Citibike stations.
+This data contained over 800,000 bike trips, over 5,000 unique bikes and 329 Citibike stations.

 Data thoughts: Great dataset.
 Really clean.
 Some expected datatype conversions needed.
 Some bike trips passed the 24 hour mark, and a few users with birth years before 1900.
 Grandpas stealing bikes, no doubt.

 ## CitiFeatureExtraction

-So many bike going every which way!
+So many bikes going every which way!
 I wondered: <b>can I classify (predict) the destination neighborhood of the departing bike trip?</b>

 First I mapped each of the 329 bike stations to its legally defined neighborhood in Manhattan or Brooklyn with the following tools:

  * <a href="http://catalog.opendata.city/dataset/pediacities-nyc-neighborhoods/resource/91778048-3c58-449c-a3f9-365ed203e914" target="_blank">GeoJSON file of NYC bounderies</a>
  * station data provided by Citibike
  * CartoDB's <a href="http://docs.cartodb.com/tips-and-tricks.html#spatial-intersection-of-two-tables" target="_blank">SQL geographic join feature</a>, in which I could overlay the stations on the boundaries map and assign each station to its associated neighborhood.

 This way 329 stations could be reduced to 37 neighborhoods.

-I removed all non-subscribers (less than 3% of dataset) and could then <b>use the following features: starting neighborhood (1 of 37), time of day, day of the week, gender and birth year</b>.
+I removed all non-subscribers (less than 3% of dataset) to focus on one subgroup, and began to build my model using the following <b>features: starting neighborhood (1 of 37), time of day, day of the week, gender and birth year</b>.

 ## CitiClassificationModelling